 Consumers can benefit from consuming more goods and services.
 An assumption of economics is that consumption is related to utility, so in theory, with higher consumption levels, there is greater prosperity.

 If a section of the population is living in absolute poverty, economic growth enables people to have higher incomes and therefore they will be able to afford the basic necessities of life such as; food, and shelter.
 When economic growth can overcome this type of poverty there is a clear link with improved living standards.
 However, when incomes increase from say $35,000 a year to $36,000 the improvement in living standards is harder to justify.
-Diminishing returns is a basic economic concept, which suggests the tenth unit of a good will give much less satisfaction than the first.
-If we already have 2 cars, does our living standards really improve if we now have the capacity to own 3 cars?
+The diminishing marginal utility of income and wealth is a basic economic concept, which suggests the tenth unit of a good will give much less satisfaction than the first.
+If we already have 2 cars, do our living standards really improve if we now have the capacity to own 3 cars?
 Often as economic growth increases incomes, people increasingly save their money (higher marginal propensity to save) this is basically because they struggle to find anything meaningful to spend their money on.

 Economic Growth with involves increased output causes external side effects, such, as increased pollution.
 Global warming from pollution is becoming a real problem for society.
 The economic and social costs could potentially be greater than all the perceived benefits of recent economic growth.
 However, it is worth noting that economic growth doesn’t necessarily have to cause pollution.
 The benefits of growth could be used to develop better technologies that create less pollution.
 It is just at the moment this has been a low priority.

 It is perhaps a paradox that higher economic growth can cause an increase in relative poverty.
 This is because those who benefit from growth are often the highly educated and those who own wealth.
-In 1980s and 1990s higher growth in the UK and US has resulted in increased inequality.
-(1) However, it depends on how growth is managed; economic growtht can be used to reduce inequality.
-This occurred in 50s and 60s.
+In the 1980s and 1990s, higher growth in the UK and US has resulted in increased inequality.
+(1) However, it depends on how growth is managed; economic growth can be used to reduce inequality, for example, the economic growth which occurred in the 50s and 60s helped reduce inequality.